Class Subspace :: sus :: option :: Option

 Consumes this option and returns an option holding the value from either

-option if exactly one of them holds a value,
+this option or that option if exactly one of them holds a value,

-otherwise returns an empty Option
+otherwise returns an empty Option.

 Zips self with another option.

-If self is Some(s)
+If self is Some(s) and other is Some(o), this method returns

-is returned.
+Some(Tuple(s, o)).
+Otherwise, None is returned.

 Conversions

-An operator which returns the state of the option, either Some
+An operator which returns the state of the option, either Some or

 This supports the use of an option in a switch, allowing it to act as a tagged union between "some value" and "no value".